Crew Member Arbitration Lawyer

 - Other work place type accidents.

 As you can see, you need experienced legal help so you can take action against a cruise line.
-The cruise ship accident attorneys at Gerson & Schwartz, PA are here to help.
-We have experience assisting injured crew members in numerous arbitration proceedings.
+The cruise ship attorneys at Gerson & Schwartz, PA are here to help.
+We have experience assisting injured crew members in numerous crew memeber arbitration proceedings.
 The lawyers at our firm are also licensed to practice law in all Florida state and federal courts and are affiliated with other lawyers in numerous jurisdictions throughout the U.S. and overseas.
 Contact our Miami, Florida law offices today to set up a free, confidential consultation.